 I vehemently believe that eating a solid breakfast is THE most beneficial thing you can do for yourself every day.
 I’ve actually been experimenting with this phenomenon in my own life lately.
 I eat a hearty egg-based breakfast almost every single day.
-However, this week, I’ve had 2 instances when I didn’t eat my normal breakfast.
+However, this week, I’ve had two instances when I didn’t eat my normal breakfast.

 One time I was super late for a morning appointment and I couldn’t make a good breakfast.
 The other time was yesterday morning when my boyfriend punched me awake at 6 am to do some asinine workout video he told me I had “committed” to doing with him.
 I never committed to anything.
 Regardless, there I was at 6 am fighting to stay awake after only 6 hours of sleep.
 Having never done any exercise beyond a push-up out of bed at 6 in the morning, I was in no state to be embarking on a 60-day “Insanity” workout program.
 You may be saying to yourself, “6 hours?
 That’s how much sleep I get every night.
 Working out at 6am?
 I do that all the time.”
 Well, I DON’T. I like my 8 hours of sleep, my late nights, and missing sunrises every morning.